Classical computational simulation of the FeMo-cofactor model to chemical accuracy and its implications: Results

 \subsection{Estimating the ground-state energy of the LLDUC model to chemical accuracy}

-To obtain a high accuracy estimate of the ground-state energy of FeMo-co in the LLDUC model, we push the level of the coupled cluster calculations up to quadruples (UCCSDTQ) with a limited estimate of pentuples and beyond, and also extend the unrestricted DMRG calculations to a bond dimension of $D=18000$, for BS7-235 and BS8-237.
-We then separately extrapolate the DMRG and CC data to provide multiple estimates of the exact energy as shown in Fig.~\ref{fig:3}A (total energies are reported here in Hartrees for easier reproducibility).
+To obtain a high accuracy estimate of the ground-state energy of FeMo-co in the LLDUC model, we push the level of the coupled cluster calculations up to quadruples (UCCSDTQ) with a limited estimate of pentuples and beyond, and also extend the UDMRG calculations to a bond dimension of $D=18000$, for BS7-235 and BS8-237.
+We then separately extrapolate the UDMRG and UCC data to provide multiple estimates of the exact energy as shown in Fig.~\ref{fig:3}A (total energies are reported here in Hartrees for easier reproducibility).

-Our first prediction of the ground-state energy, based on BS8-237, is $-22140.4101$ Hartrees, from extrapolating the DMRG energy.
-DMRG energies can typically be extrapolated in one of a few different ways: using the discarded ``weight'' during the variational calculation (which estimates the remaining error in the wavefunction), or using a function of the bond dimension $\Delta E \sim \exp[-\kappa(\log D)^2]$ (see SM~Sec.~\ref{sec:sm-theory-dmrg-extra} and SM~Sec.~\ref{sec:sm-fe4} for an analysis in the iron cubane).
+Our first prediction of the ground-state energy, based on BS8-237, is $-22140.4101$ Hartrees, from extrapolating the UDMRG energy.
+UDMRG energies can typically be extrapolated in one of a few different ways: using the discarded ``weight'' during the variational calculation (which estimates the remaining error in the wavefunction), or using a function of the bond dimension $\Delta E \sim \exp[-\kappa(\log D)^2]$ (see SM~Sec.~\ref{sec:sm-theory-dmrg-extra} and SM~Sec.~\ref{sec:sm-fe4} for an analysis in the iron cubane).
 Here we use the latter approach, whose fit is shown in Fig.~\ref{fig:3}A.